Diabetes - foot ulcers

 - The provider cuts away the dead tissue, then washes out the ulcer.

 - Afterward, the sore may seem bigger and deeper.
-The ulcer should be red or pink and look like fresh meat.
+The ulcer should be red or pink.
+Wounds that are pale or purple/black are less likely to heal.

-Other ways the provider may use to remove dead or infected tissue are:
+Other methods the provider may use to remove dead or infected tissue are:

 - Put your foot in a whirlpool bath.